buithanhdam/mlops-crack/README.md

 To test the training pipeline:

-1. Update the `configs/model/default.yaml` file to include your model and parameters.
+1. Update the `configs/config.yaml` file set the `default_model` to include your model_name.
 You can choose from models such as:
    - `random_forest`
    - `svm`
    - `logistic_regression`